SirAglovale/Social-Network/session_1/Guide.md

 	mv ui-bootstrap.min.js public/js/ui-bootstrap.min.js
 	```
 ## Testing the sevrer
 This will test the server to see if all of the content is loading correctly

 1. Start the server

-		npm test
+	`npm test`

 	or

-		node socnet.js
+	`node socnet.js`

 2. Connect to the server
-		Open your favourite browser and navigate to http://<IP>:1337/js/bootstrap.min.js
-		If you recieve a javascript looking document you have successfully created the
+	1. Open your favourite browser and navigate to `http://<IP>:1337/js/bootstrap.min.js`, if you recieve a javascript looking document you have successfully created the static server
-		static server

 ## Setting up mongo
 	This will setup the database for access from the server later